 Coffee Allergy Causes

-Allergic reactions are immune system responses because your body’s defense system gets triggered by some compound in the food or drink as it would by a bacterial or viral infection.
+Allergic reactions are immune system responses because your body’s defense system gets triggered by some compound in the food or drink as it would be a bacterial or viral infection.
 One study found an enzyme in coffee that triggered an immune response in some workers exposed to green coffee beans.
-This kind of immune reaction to coffee is exceedingly rare; however, it is more common than having a reaction to drinking brewed coffee.
+This kind of immune reaction to coffee is exceedingly rare; however, it is more common than reacting to drinking brewed coffee.

 Coffee Allergy Symptoms

 Allergic reactions can have a wide range of symptoms depending on how sensitive you are to the allergen and how strong your immune system is.
 People who are more sensitive to an allergen and people who have stronger immune systems experience more severe symptoms than people with mild sensitivity to the allergen or people with weaker immune systems.

 Anaphylaxis and fainting are the two most dangerous symptoms and could cause serious injury or death.
 Thankfully, these symptoms are rare even among people with coffee allergies, so the odds of experiencing them are vanishingly small.
 However, regardless of the cause, you should seek immediate medical attention if you exhibit these symptoms.

 Coffee Allergy or Caffeine Sensitivity?

 Caffeine sensitivity can mimic the symptoms of coffee allergies, making it somewhat confusing to tell what is causing a reaction.
 However, it is overwhelmingly more likely that any symptoms you experience result from caffeine sensitivity rather than a coffee allergy.